-There is no shortage of time, or urgency in God about 2018.
+There is no shortage of time, or urgency in God about 2023.
 He is in control.
-I need to take the time to hear from Him, to connect with His heart, to pray a lot and wait for clarity from the Holy Spirit.
+I need to take the time to hear from Him, to connect with His heart, to pray more and wait for clarity from the Holy Spirit.
 This is more important, than action.
-Proverbs 16:1

 This means that God decides what the final outcome will be, it is all in His hands.
 Life is a partnership between God’s will and purpose and my efforts.

-The advice in Proverbs 16:3 is to “Commit to the Lord whatever you do and your plans will succeed.”
+The advice in Proverbs 16:3, just a few verses later is to “Commit to the Lord whatever you do and your plans will succeed.”
 Adding in verse 4 that “the Lord works out everything to His own end.”

 His WILL and PURPOSE overrides it all.
-So be careful, take the time to enquire of the Lord.
+So be careful, take the time to inquire of the Lord.